TaiyoI/TeamBroBro/README.md

 ### N@TM & Create Performance Task project purpose

-To create an interactive guide to chess openings and make it easier to learn and apply such chess theory.
+To create an interactive guide to chess openings and make it easier to learn and apply such